-- returns 2 if the DP reported errors - → returns 3 if the DP stopped with a fatal error - The IS\ARTEFACT\TYPE(artefact\type) function provides a way to find out if an artefact is of the type specified.
-If the artefact is of the type specified, the function returns 1, else it returns 0. - → IS\NEW\ARTEFACT() tests whether the artefact is new for the current version of the project.
-It returns 1 if true, 0 if false. - The IS\RELAXED\ARTEFACT() function provides a way to find out if an artefact's relaxation status.
-It returns 1 if an artefact is relaxed and 0 if it is not. - → IS\NEW\FINDING() allows determining if a finding is new in the latest analysis or not.
-It returns 1 if true, 0 if false. - The LINKS(<linkTypeId> [, OUT | IN | IN\OUT] [, CONDITION]) function returns the number of links for an artefact.
-It requires defining the type of link to consider (linkTypeId) and optionally allows to specify an extra parameter to refine which link directions to consider: - OUT counts only outbound links (links from this artefact to other artefacts) - IN counts only inbound links (links from other artefacts to this artefact) - IN\OUT counts all links for this artefact and is the default value if none is specified
+- returns 2 if the DP reported errors - → returns 3 if the DP stopped with a fatal error - The IS_META_PROJECT() function allows determining if the project is a meta-project, i.e. an aggregation of results from other Squore projects, and allows you to compute results differently if needed.
+The function returns 0 for regular projects and 1 for meta-projects.
+For more information about meta-projects, consult Section 8.1, "Understanding Wizards". - → The IS_APPROVED_TEMPLATE() function returns 1 when the project uses an approved ruleset template, or 0 when it does not.
+Approved ruleset templates can be created by model managers using the Analysis Model Editor.
+Refer to the Getting Started Guide for more information about ruleset edition. - The IS_ARTEFACT_TYPE(artefact_type) function provides a way to find out if an artefact is of the type specified.
+If the artefact is of the type specified, the function returns 1, else it returns 0. - → IS_NEW_ARTEFACT() tests whether the artefact is new for the current version of the project.
+It returns 1 if true, 0 if false. - The IS_RELAXED_ARTEFACT() function provides a way to find out if an artefact's relaxation status.
+It returns 1 if an artefact is relaxed and 0 if it is not. - → IS_NEW_FINDING() allows determining if a finding is new in the latest analysis or not.
+It returns 1 if true, 0 if false. - The LINKS(<linkTypeId> [, OUT | IN | IN_OUT] [, CONDITION]) function returns the number of links for an artefact.
+It requires defining the type of link to consider (linkTypeId) and optionally allows to specify an extra parameter to refine which link directions to consider: - → OUT considers only outbound links (links from this artefact to other artefacts) - IN considers only inbound links (links from other artefacts to this artefact) - → IN_OUT considers all links for this artefact and is the default value if none is specified